OWASP-STUDENT-CHAPTER/Hacktoberfest-page-2023/Ideas.md

 - John Doe (Frontend Developer)
 - Jane Smith (Backend Developer)

+## Add your own markdown file with your name and the above given format

 Feel free to add as many project ideas as you'd like.
 Happy hacking!